GabrieleRomano98/GabrieleRomano98/readme.md

 I'm a full-stack developer for web and mobile applications

+In my persona repository you can find my complete curriculum

-Here I list some examples of applications I developed for myself or for university projects:
+Here is list some examples of applications I developed for myself or for university projects:

 * **HouseOfTournaments** is a soccer tournament manager.
 It is developed with React and deployed on a Heroku server.
 * **Virgilianotime** is a web application that access the user camera and coordinates two devices to implement an high precision chronometer.
 (I'm currently developing a mobile app for this project)